keeneyetact/retroBoard/README.md

 - Add a page explaining how local encryption works
 - Re-introducing rate limiting, both for the REST API and the Websocket connections, in Node and Nginx
-- Reduce the quantity of data sent over Websockets (for instance, only sending post ID instead of whole post when voting)
+- Reduce the quantity of data sent over WebSockets (for instance, only sending post ID instead of whole post when voting)
 - Reduce the number of SQL queries on the backend, simplifying the backend logic
 - Return an error message to the UI if a Websocket message doesn't succeed
 - Improve websocket reconnection logic